davidjimenezphd/sharingGroupML_DL/README.md

 > We have TWO ideas!!
 Wow*

 ## Next Session

-> To attend, please send an email to: djcabello@gradiant.org

-## 26/04/2018 - "The dark side of Deep Learning: adversarial attacks and how to defeat them"

 ### > Room D+i, 11:00h - 13:30h, Rúa Fonte das Abelleiras, s/n - Edificio CITEXVI
+### 26/04/2018 - "The dark side of Deep Learning: Adversarial Attacks and how to Defeat them"

 > In this workshop we will talk about how to generate adversarial examples that drastically fool deep learning architectures.
 We will also review the most recent techniques to reduce its influence.
 **By David de la Iglesia

 ![timeline_april2](https://user-images.githubusercontent.com/30496090/38245842-096a682c-3740-11e8-9d1f-7aef3629924e.png)

+> To attend, please send an email to: djcabello@gradiant.org

 ## Tentative Future Sessions
 We are planning the following sessions (dates could be modified):